vladoshub/xr-gate/README.md

 ## Possible problems
 1. xr_client fails frame check on startup.
 Solution: restart xr_client, re-insert glasses, or restart

-2. Tracking isn't working, or my pose is off somewhere - most likely, 6DoF received bad frames (not enough light) and can't calculate the pose correctly.
-The solution is to try pressing "1" in xr_client to restart the backends - this can be done at runtime and shouldn't break the current session.
-This can be done several times.
+2. Hand or head tracking isn't working, or my pose is off somewhere - most likely, tracking received bad frames (not enough light) and can't calculate the pose correctly.
+6DoF is  sensitive to video quality, especially during initialization when the backend starts, and can begin to exhibit cumulative errors (unlike hand tracking).
+It's recommended to restart the backend and slowly rotate your head for a couple of seconds when starting the backend to ensure proper initialization.
+Press "1" in xr_client to restart backends

-3. Poor hand tracking, one hand isn't visible, etc. Try removing both hands from the cameras' field of view and then bringing them back.
-If that doesn't help, press "1" in xr_client to restart the backends or press "2" to start/stop hand-tracking backend.
-Also, do not move your hands too quickly or move them out of your line of sight.

-4. The glasses don't work in any SBS mode - it could be anything.
-Try reconnecting the glasses and manually enabling SBS (hold the Brightness Up (+) button on the right temple for 3 seconds until you hear a beep).
+3. The glasses don't work in any SBS mode - it could be anything.
+Try reconnecting the glasses and manually enabling SBS (hold the Brightness Up (+) button on the right temple for 3 seconds until you hear a beep on XREAL Ultra).
 In the xr_client skip SBS mode selection.
 It was also noted that if the main display is connected via Type-C, the glasses may not work correctly in SBS.

-5. The glasses don't work in any mode - there may be a conflict with the main monitor - try reconnecting the main monitor or changing the frequency on the glasses in the display settings
+4. The glasses don't work in any mode - there may be a conflict with the main monitor - try reconnecting the main monitor or changing the frequency on the glasses in the display settings

-6. I had problems using two cheap, identical Bluetooth controllers.
-They only worked correctly within line-of-sight, and there were also issues with sticking and command queues.
-If you're experiencing similar issues, try using them near a computer and/or try re-enabling the controllers themselves.
+5. I had problems using Bluetooth controllers.
+Try re-enabling the controllers themselves.

 ---